 a) the UE has not registered in N1 mode over non-3GPP access yet; and

-b) the UE has at least one active PDN connection which the UE intends to transfer to N3IWF connected to 5GCN,
+b) the UE has at least one active PDN connection which the UE intends to transfer to TNGF or N3IWF connected to 5GCN,

-the UE shall initiate an initial registration procedure over non-3GPP access (see subclause 5.5.1.2).
+the UE shall initiate an initial registration procedure over non-3GPP access connected to 5GCN (see subclause 5.5.1.2).

-After successful completion of the 5GS initial registration in N1 mode over non-3GPP access, the UE shall initiate a UE-requested PDU session establishment procedure with request type set to "existing PDU session" to transfer each of the PDN connections which the UE intends to transfer to N3IWF connected to 5GCN, if any.
+After successful completion of the 5GS initial registration in N1 mode over non-3GPP access, the UE shall initiate a UE-requested PDU session establishment procedure with a request type to transfer each of the PDN connections which the UE intends to transfer to TNGF or N3IWF connected to 5GCN, if any.
+The request type is set as follows:

+- if the PDN connections which the UE intends to transfer is a PDN connection for emergency bearer services, the request type is set to "existing emergency PDU session" to transfer the PDN connection for emergency bearer services; and

+- if the PDN connections which the UE intends to transfer is a non-emergency PDN connections, the request type is set to "existing PDU session" to transfer the non-emergency PDN connection.

-NOTE 2: If the UE has no active PDU session associated with non-3GPP access which the UE in N1 mode intends to transfer to EPS or no active PDN connection associated with 3GPP access which the UE in S1 mode intends to transfer to N3IWF connected to 5GCN, the interworking between N3IWF connected to 5GCN and E-UTRAN is not supported.
+NOTE 2: If the UE has no active PDU session associated with non-3GPP access which the UE in N1 mode intends to transfer to EPS or no active PDN connection associated with 3GPP access which the UE in S1 mode intends to transfer to TNGF or N3IWF connected to 5GCN, the interworking between TNGF or N3IWF connected to 5GCN and E-UTRAN is not supported.

 See subclause 6.1.4.2 for coordination between 5GSM and ESM.